 “We now have four products on our roadmap, which is key,” Taylor explains.
 “The next generation eMag will come pretty quickly, but I am not going to give you the date.
 This chip will be on TSMC’s 7 nanometer processes, which is pretty big jump from a process node perspective.
 There will be a big jump in all aspects of the product: more cores, more memory, more I/O. We will also bring in two socket capabilities, and to be candid, we have a view that one socket systems have a lot of advantages, especially in the way that we have done it with a monolithic die.
 I think AMD has done a great job in educating the market on the value of one socket servers, but there are some penalties associated with the Epyc architecture and having lots of cores with access to local memories that you don’t have to hop out to for access is a big advantage.
 That being said, there are customers who either have religion that two-socket servers are the only way to go, so we will continue to offer that.
 We have our opinions, but we also listen to what our customers want, and some of them want two socket machines.”

 Beyond that, Ampere is planning to offer a wider SKU set as the eMag 1 and eMag 2 chips come out, with different performance, price, and thermal points.
 And Taylor promises that there will be a rapid cadence beyond that.
 When pressed, Taylor deferred on specifics, but said the updates would come a lot quicker than the three year cadence that Intel is on with new architectures for its Xeon chips for sure.
 New manufacturing processes as well as new technologies (think DDR5 memory or PCI-Express 4.0 and 5.0 peripherals or protocols like Gen-Z and CCIX, just to name a few) will drive that Ampere roadmap, as will features developed by Ampere itself to differentiate its processors.
+We later found this roadmap that clears it up a little:

 The one thing that would be fun to see happen is a big jump in cores and memory controllers, just to keep the heat on Intel with compute capacity and memory capacity and bandwidth.
 The fact is, many applications are bound by memory capacity and bandwidth, not raw compute.
 But adding more memory controllers to the die is a problem, which is why IBM was big on creating buffered memory for its Power8 and Power9 chips and only reluctantly added proper DDR4 controllers to the die.
 It would be fun to see 48 cores and a dozen memory controllers with eMag 2, boosting both memory and compute in lockstep, and maybe 64 cores and 16 controllers with e Mag 3, raising them both by 33 percent, and it would be even more fun for one of these future eMag chips would employ buffered DDR5 memory using SERDES links to the compute complex and remote DDR controllers in the buffer, as IBM is talking about for future Power chips.